 Love this?
-Explore the entire list of things to do in Riga before you plan your trip.
+Explore the entire list of places to visit in Riga before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Riga and book an accommodation of your choice.

-Museum Of The Occupation Of Latvia, Riga Reviews
+Museum Of The Occupation Of Latvia Reviews & Ratings

 Visited the museum today in its temporary building.
 The museum itself was quite small but detailed the entire journey of Latvia since 1918 until today.
 There were many videos, newspapers articles and declarations on display.
 I would definitely recommend this place as a must visit while in Riga to understand the past of Latvia when under the rule of two major regimes.